Buying in Howe Sound: what to know before you buy

 Cooperation With Your Trusted Agent

 Island purchases come with unique challenges that many agents may not be fully familiar with.
-You may already have a primary agent for your Vancouver-based needs, though many Vancouver agents have never stepped foot on Gambier or Keats Island (let alone less populated islands).
+You may already have a primary agent for your Vancouver-based needs, though many Vancouver agents have never set foot on Gambier or Keats Island (let alone less populated islands).
 I am always happy to work alongside an agent you trust and together find your dream property.*

 *This is not meant to induce a breach in an existing buyer’s contract.